Connect with us

 Become part of our supportive community dedicated to promoting neurodiversity, sharing stories, and fostering a sense of belonging.

-ADHD/ASD at higher risk of suicide
+ADHD/ASD at higher risk of mental illness and suicide

 Research has established that there is a heightened risk of suicide in the neurodivergent population.
 Neurodivergent is an umbrella term that describes people with variation in their brain functioning, and can include conditions such as autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD), dyslexia, dyscalculia, dyspraxia and tourette’s syndrome.
 The neurodivergent population is often at risk for a wide range of additional health risks leading to a lower life expectancy, health and mental health issues and overall lower quality of life.
 These health concerns are often exacerbated by 1) being misunderstood and unaccommodated by our neurotypical society institutions and systems and 2) sensory overwhelm.
 It is therefore not surprising that recent research has shown that the risk of suicide is significantly higher for autistics and ADHDers overall